Kapuzenjoe/simplecover5e/README.md

 - Cover thresholds:
   - **Square / Gridless**: if **1–2** lines are blocked, the target gains **Half Cover**; if **3–4** lines are blocked (and the effect still reaches), the target gains **Three-Quarters Cover**.
   - **Hex**: if **1–3** lines are blocked, the target gains **Half Cover**; if **4–6** lines are blocked (and the effect still reaches), the target gains **Three-Quarters Cover**.
 - Blocking tokens are treated as 3D prisms with configurable heights by creature size (see table below).
+When the **Wall Height** module is active, creature heights are taken from that module instead of these defaults.
 Effects are pushed directly into the roll (chat target AC / save bonus) and synchronized with token status effects.
 - Non-blocking creatures (hidden tokens, ethereal creatures, or dead actors) are ignored when evaluating cover.
 - Tokens that already have **Total Cover** applied (e.g. swallowed creatures) are respected: the module does not recalculate or overwrite their cover state.
 - On **gridless** scenes, larger tokens (Large and bigger) are evaluated using virtual sub-cells to approximate the multi-square behaviour from square grids where no RAW gridless procedure exists.